Add To Favorites

 In Sweden, Norway, Denmark, Finland, and Italy, Santa Lucia Day is part of the Advent season.
 On Santa Lucia (St. Lucy’s) Day, December 13, the eldest girl in the family wears a candle-lit crown, a white robe, and a red sash.
 She represents a medieval saint, Lucia, who carried food and drink to the hungry in Italy.
 Often families sing "Santa Lucia" and eat holiday treats.

-Find Europe and the countries that celebrate Santa Lucia’s kind deeds on a world map.
+Using a map of the world, ask your students to find Europe and the countries that celebrate Santa Lucia’s kind deeds.
 Research more about the foods and activities during this joyous holiday tradition in Advent.
-Prepare a sparkling picture of Santa Lucia to show what you learned.
+Students may choose to prepare a sparkling picture of Santa Lucia to illustrate what they have learned.
 Here’s one way to create Lucia wearing a crown.

 Use Crayola Gel Markers to draw a female face on black construction paper.
 On top of her head draw several white candles.

-Decorate the crown with Crayola Glitter Glue.
-Add sparkle to the top of your candles to make them look as if they were lit.
+Encourage students to decorate the crown with Crayola Glitter Glue.
+Sparkle can be added to the top of candles to make them look as if they were lit.
 Let the festivities begin!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step